 Transition to Stage 1

 The Transition to Stage 1 program is a chance for the child to prepare for the move into Stage 1, Montessori Pre Primary.
 It is an invitation-only program and each child is considered for placement based on specific criteria relating to a confirmed offer in Stage 1.
-The sessions run every Tuesday and Wednesday from 8:45am – 12:15pm.
-Children enrolled in this program attend both days each week.
+There are two groups hosted each week – one group that runs every Tuesday and Wednesday from 8:45am – 12:15pm; and the other every Thursday and Friday from 8:45am – 12:15pm.
+Children enrolled in this program attend both days each week in their respective group.
+Children may attend both groups and therefore attend for four days (morning sessions) each week.

 Children experience freedom in the classroom to choose the materials they want to use and work independently.
 Three trained staff act as guides, presenting work when necessary and ensuring the prepared environment meets all their needs.
 It is the Director’s role to observe the child and then guide them to achieve their full potential.